YesWiki/yeswiki-extension-publication/docs/en/README.md

 # Extension Publication

-Publication extension has mainly been developped by Oncle Tom, alias, [Thomas Parisot](https://github.com/thom4parisot/), and it is currently maintained by [Jeremy Dufraisse](https://github.com/J9rem/).
+Publication extension has mainly been developped by Oncle Tom, alias, [Thomas Parisot](https://github.com/thom4parisot/), and it is currently maintained by [MrFlos](https://github.com/MrFlos).
 It corresponds to the need, often described by YesWiki'users, to easily generate publication, from the content of their wiki :
  - books / booklets
  - fanzines
  - newsletters